 Pipe replacement: Depending on your setup, you may need to replace the pipes around your shower to reflect your new layout.

-Since converting your bathtub to a shower is so tricky to do correctly, you’ll want to hire a pro.
-Labor costs up to $1,000 or more, but can save you a lot of stress and expensive repairs.
+Since converting your bathtub to a shower is tricky to do correctly, you’ll want to hire a pro.
+Labor costs up to $1,000 or more but can save you a lot of stress and expensive repairs.
 If you try to do this job on your own, you may end up with leaks or water damage inside the bathroom floor and walls.

-be specific about your project
+Be specific about your project.

-get at least three quotes
+Get at least three quotes from different pros.

-To replace your bathtub, a pro will:
+To replace your bathtub, a pro will do the following:

-remove the old unit
+Remove the old unit.

-place a waterproof layer on the floor and walls
+Place a waterproof layer on the floor and walls.

-install shower kit or substrate and tiles
+Install a shower kit or substrate and tiles.

-install and test faucets
+Install and test faucets.